gumaerc-testorg/15.269b-fall-2002/content/pages/readings.md

 uid: 13e56c2c-c9d3-e30d-3537-2f36ef7ce582
 ---

-Many of the readings may be downloaded from the [Project Gutenberg](http://gutenberg.org/) site.
+Many of the readings may be downloaded from the {{% resource_link "36afd20c-750b-4be6-b500-cddf6f3e2382" "Project Gutenberg" %}} site.
 Those available for download are linked from the bibliographic entry.

 {{< tableopen >}}
 {{< theadopen >}}